M.S./M.B.A. Joint Program

-Under either plan, students complete a common set of core requirements in microeconomic theory and applications (ARE 204A, ARE 204B, ARE 258), econometrics (ARE 256A, ARE 256B), and mathematical programming (ARE 252).
+Under either plan, students complete a common set of core requirements in microeconomic theory and applications (ARE 204A, ARE 204B), econometrics (ARE 256A, ARE 256B), and research methods (ARE 258).

-Remaining courses to complete the required total of 30 or 36 units may be elected from other graduate courses or upper division undergraduate courses that meet the general program objectives of the student.
-(Allowable upper division courses do not include core undergraduate courses, e.g., ARE 100A-B, 106, 155 or their prerequisites.)
-Up to six units of courses in other disciplines may be included in the program, as appropriate.
+Under Plan II, students must complete elective coursework totaling at least 4 units.
+Students may choose from other graduate courses or upper division undergraduate courses that meet the general program objectives of the student.
+Allowable upper division courses do not include core undergraduate courses in Economics and Managerial Economics such as ARE 100A-B, 106, 155 and their prerequisites.
+Neither 299 nor 396 units can be counted towards the required unit total.

 Graduate School of Management M.B.A

-Core Courses (11 courses, 33 units).
-The M.B.A. core requires 33 units of coursework (11 courses, each 3 units).
-In the first year of the M.B.A program, students take the first nine courses listed below.
-During the second year, students complete a required two-course sequence in project development (MGT 240A and 240B).
+Core Courses (10 courses, 32 units).
+The M.B.A. core requires 32 units of coursework (9 courses, each 3 units and one capstone, 5 units).
+In the first year of the M.B.A. program, students take the first nine courses listed below.
+In the Fall quarter of the second year, students complete the Integrated Management Project capstone (MGT 440).
 The full list of core courses is as follows:

 - MGT 200A: Financial Accounting